-- b.
-In combination On Tier 1 & 2 sites when existing on-site tree canopy will be preserved in combination with other green area options available per UDO Table 20-5 Green Area Credits, preserved tree save area shall be contiguous per items 1.a. b. above. - c.
+- b.e.
+In combination On Tier 1 & 2 sites when existing on-site tree canopy will be preserved in combination with other green area options available per UDO Table 20-5 Green Area Credits, preserved tree save area shall be contiguous per items 1.a. b. above. - c.f.
 Replanted tree save available when existing on-site tree canopy is < 15%.
 When allowed does NOT have to be contiguous or adjacent to preserved tree save area.
-Must be a minimum width of 20'. - d.
+Must be a minimum width of 20'. - d.g.
 Replanted tree save mitigation - i.
 Tier 1 & 2 available as a standard option. - ii.
-Tier 3 & 4 only available as a last resort.
+Tier 3 & 4- only available as a last resort. - Removal of existing on-site tree canopy below 15% requirement only authorized if: 1) preservation impacts buildable area of a site improvement or City-required structure/improvement-and no other reasonable location is available; and/or 2) preservation would unreasonably restrict use/access of property.

-- Removal of existing on-site tree canopy below 15% requirement only authorized if: 1) preservation impacts buildable area of a City-required structure/improvement and no other reasonable location is available; and/or 2) preservation would unreasonably restrict use/access of property. - 2.
-If authorized, a re-planting penalty is applied requiring 150% mitigation tree save area to off-set the percentage of existing on-site tree canopy removed below 15% requirement. - 3.
-Must be a minimum width of 20'. - e.
-Heritage and Specimen Trees may be preserved individually or in groups outside of tree save area fragments and count toward 15% green area requirement. - f.
-Adjacent property contiguous tree save incentive A minimum of 30' of a developing site's tree save boundary must directly abut a neighboring property's tree save to qualify for the incentive.
-If the neighboring property's tree save is < 30', the developing site's tree save boundary must directly abut the entire tree save boundary of the neighbor property.
+- 2. If authorized, a re-planting penalty is applied requiring an additional 150% of mitigation tree save area shall be provided to off-setoffset the percentage of existing on-site tree canopy removed below 15% requirement. - 3.
+Must be a minimum width of 20'. - e.h.
+Heritage and Specimen Trees may be preserved individually or in groups outside of tree save area fragments and count toward 15% green area requirement. - f.-Adjacent property contiguous tree save incentive A minimum of 30' of a developing site's tree save boundary must directly abut a neighboring property's tree save to qualify for the incentive.
+If the neighboring property's tree save is < 30', the developing site's tree save boundary must directly about the entire tree save boundary of the neighbor property.